tomcombriat/TES_8-knobs-synth/README.md

 For now, only one version of this synth has been developped: mono output using the chip PWM and a low-pass 1<sup>st</sup> filter.
 Other versions, featuring Mozzi HiFi, stereo, DAC outputs may come.

 ### Programming
 These synths can be programmed like any other STM32 pills using USB to serial converter.
-You will need a rather new version of the Arduino IDE with Mozzi installed.
+Native USB will usually not work.
+You will  also need a rather new version of the Arduino IDE with Mozzi installed and modify Mozzi in accordance with the beginning of the sketch.